 Do we need extended coverage?

 That’s really up to you.
 From late April until early October, extended coverage gives us a chance to take evening portraits.
-In winter weddings it might be less necessary unless you’re up for some after dark portraits, or would like dancing pictures.
+In winter weddings it might be less necessary unless you’re up for some after night portraits, or would like dancing pictures.
 If your speeches are before your meal we have them covered with standard coverage.

 We’re planning on doing a Ceili/fireworks/sparklers after the first dance.
 Can you stay for this?